SagarDuttaSays/Medical-Billing-Software/README.md

 # Problem Statement
-An online billing system is essential for hospitals and healthcare facilities to manage their invoicing, payments, and financial transactions efficiently.
+An online billing system is essential for hospitals, pharmacies and healthcare facilities to manage their invoicing, payments, and financial transactions efficiently.
 Your task is to develop a Node.js server for a billing system that provides seamless functionality and a user-friendly experience.